Lupasic/jetbot_ros2_mipt/README.md

 ### PID Controller Tuning
 This project includes a standalone interactive tool for tuning the motor PID controllers.
 This is crucial for achieving stable and responsive robot movement.

+**Important**: The PID parameters are stored directly in the motor controller's flash memory.
+They are **not** configured through ROS parameters or URDF files.
+The `pid_tune` utility is the only supported method for setting these values.

 **1. Build the Tuning Tool**

 The tool is not part of the main `colcon` build.
 You need to compile it manually inside the container.